bobbingwide/sb-children-block/README.md

 4. Children block depth=-1

 ## Upgrade Notice
-# 1.2.0
+# 1.2.1
-Upgrade for improved styling capability of colors, typography and spacing.
-Tested with WordPress 6.0.1 and Gutenberg 13.8.2
+Tested with WordPress 6.1.1 and Gutenberg 15.2.0

 ## Changelog
-# 1.2.0
+# 1.2.1
-* Changed: Update wp-scripts and rework block registration #15
+* Changed: Update wp-scripts and rebuild #21
-* Changed: Improve block.json to add supports attributes for color, typography and spacing #14
+* Changed: explicitely state support for link and text colors
+* Changed: Update src/README.md - copied from sb-chart-block #11
-* Tested: With WordPress 6.0.1 and WordPress Multi Site
+* Tested: With WordPress 6.1.1 and WordPress Multi Site
-* Tested: With Gutenberg 13.8.2
+* Tested: With Gutenberg 15.2.0
 * Tested: With PHP 8.0